-Typical definitions on the Internet tend to point towards “speaking a language quickly without any hesitation.”
+Typical definitions of fluency on the Internet tend to point towards “speaking a language quickly without any hesitation.”

 Well, such a definition is off the mark for a few reasons.
-Firstly, I have met quite a few English language learners who spoke like speed trains but had absolutely no control over grammar and intonation, while their vocabulary and collocation range was extremely limited.
+Firstly, I have met quite a few English language learners who spoke like speed trains.
+However, they had absolutely no control over grammar and intonation, while their vocabulary and collocation range was extremely limited.

 When it comes to hesitation, it can be very context-dependent.
 Sometimes, language learners hesitate because they can’t recall words or grammatical structures.
 They might also stumble on their words because they have no, or little, knowledge or interest in the topic being spoken about.
 Even native speakers of a language hesitate!

 So, what does it mean to be fluent in a language?

 If I had to nominate traits which I believe encompass spoken fluency in the English language, they would be:

-1. The ability to retrieve a wide range of vocabulary, collocations, phrasal verbs, grammatical structures and personalised sentences in a range of contexts
+1. The ability to retrieve a wide range of vocabulary, collocations, phrasal verbs and grammatical structures suitable for spoken fluency in a range of contexts

 2. The ability to reduce vowel sounds in prepositions and function words to schwa.
 Function words are almost never pronounced in their full stressed forms.

 3. Being able to maintain a reasonable tempo when speaking, so that one’s control of grammar and word choice do not go astray.
 There is no need to rush!

 5. Having the capacity to use features of connected speech.
-These include vowel to vowel glides: when one word ends with a vowel sound and the next word begins with a vowel sound, we link the words with a Y or W sound
+These include vowel to vowel glides.
+When a word ends with a vowel sound and the next word begins with a vowel sound, we link the words with a Y or W sound

 MY PERSONAL EXPERIENCE WITH LEARNING THE SERBIAN LANGUAGE

-Despite always being naturally talented when it comes to words, memorisation and learning languages, it was a tall order for me to become “fluent” in Serbian in three months.
+Despite always being naturally talented when it comes to words, memorisation and learning languages, it was still a tall order for me to become “fluent” in Serbian in three months.